SOURCE: Ecotech Institute

 About Ecotech Institute

-Ecotech Institute is the first and only college entirely focused on preparing America's workforce for careers in renewable energy and sustainability.
-Launched in April 2010 in Denver, Colorado, the college offers seven associate's degrees and a certificate program designed by experts in the industry for people seeking careers in the emerging cleantech economy.
+Ecotech Institute is the first and only college entirely focused on preparing America's workforce for careers in renewable energy and sustainability and is accredited by the Accrediting Council for Independent Colleges.
+Launched in April 2010 in Denver, Colorado, it offers six highly practical renewable energy degree programs that provide graduates with skills valued by today's alternative renewable energy employers.
+Classes start once per quarter and applications are always accepted.
+Financial assistance is available to those who qualify.
 Ecotech Institute is a division of Education Corporation of America.
-For more information about Ecotech Institute, visit www.ecotechinstitute.com.
+For more information about Ecotech Institute, visit ecotechinstitute.com or call 877-326-5576.